 For centuries, concrete has been a preferred construction material for all kinds of personal and commercial projects.
 However, for a number of reasons, existing concrete structures may no longer suit the needs of their current owners.
 Such circumstances typically call for demolition, as well as breaking and removal of the demolished material.
 While concrete demolition, breaking and removal may seem like simple tasks, they actually require significant planning and careful execution in order to avoid unnecessary and potentially dangerous complications.
 In other words, they require help from trained professionals.

 For safe, reliable concrete demolition, breaking and removal services, the residents of San Bernardino, Riverside, Ontario and Los Angeles can count on the time-tested experts at Garrett Concrete Coring and Sawing.
 Every day, we combine four decades of experience with the right equipment for the job.
-Whether you’re conducting repairs, modifying existing structures or performing a complete teardown, we’ll help you meet your critical deadlines while keeping a constant focus on efficiency and jobsite safety.
+If you need concrete cutting services when you’re conducting repairs, modifying existing structures or performing a complete teardown, we’ll help you meet your critical deadlines while keeping a constant focus on efficiency and job site safety.

 CONCRETE DEMOLITION ESSENTIALS

 Concrete and reinforced concrete are designed to stand up through long years of use and daily wear and tear.
 Still, in a broad range of circumstances, concrete roads and structures can develop problems that call for limited or large-scale repairs.
 Common examples of these problems include:

 - Relatively superficial cracks that interfere with safe pedestrian or vehicular access

 - Deeper cracks that may ultimately degrade structural integrity, and